shubhamaydas/calculator/readme.txt

 Calculator App

-This is a command line project to evaluate a basic expression
+This is a command line java project to evaluate a basic expression

 step1: